Rolias/KMeter-macOS/README.md

 # KMeter-OSX
 A Macintosh OSX version of Martin Zuther's Excellent K-Meter.
 Includes a standalone application and two plug-in formats: VST and AU.
 This version supports stereo (not 5.1) only.
+If you want 5.1 let me know.
+These versions all include the needed skin files inside the packages so you no longer need a second kmeter folder.

 If you don't know what a K-Meter is check out [Martin's site](http://www.mzuther.de/en/software/kmeter/) for all the details.
 For now, this repo just has the binaries of the Macintosh OSX version I created.
 At the time the current version of OSX was 10.11.4 (El Capitain).

 Download Zip the project and unzip it.
 Then unzip K-Meter-Dist.zip and it will contain:
 * KMeter_manual.pdf
-* Standalone (folder)
-  * K-Meter
+* K-Meter (the standalone version)
-  * kmeter (folder)
-* VST_Plugin (folder)
+* K-Meter.component (the AU version)
-  * K-Meter.vst
+* K-Meter.vst (the vst version duh)
-  * kmeter (folder)
-Yep, the same folder is in there twice, wasteful but it lets you drag and drop things to two different locations.

 ## Standalone
- The <span style="color:purple;">**application and the kmeter folder have to remain together.**</span> Most people will put these two things in their Application folder but you don't have to.
-The _kmeter_ folder contains the skins for the application.
+ Drag the file into your Applications folder.
+That's it.
 Double-click the K-Meter application and it should launch.
 Use the _options_ button in the upper left corner and select _Audio Settings..._ to set your input source.
 Start with something simple like your microphone.
 Select the K-20 button, enable peaks and set your volume.

 If you want to measure the loudness output of your system audio, say from a tool like Camtasia, then you'll need a tool like Soundflower that can make your output into an input.
-Then instead of a microphone you just select Soundflower as the input to the meter.
+Then instead of a microphone you just select Soundflower as the input to the meter. **Warning** after experimenting with Soundflower and Loopback, they are corrupting my system audio in some weird way.
+The only way I could recover was from a backup.

+## AU Plugin
+AU (Audio Units) are the native format for the Mac.
+The AU version can be used with any hosting program that supports the AU format, e.g. a DAW like [Reaper](http://www.reaper.fm/).
+Take the *K-Meter.component* and  move it to any folder that your host scans for AU plugins.
+The default location on a Mac _(that all hosts should scan by default)_ starts at the user library (i.e. ~/Library).
+Open a finder window.
+Hold down the **Option** key and click the **Go** menu and select **Library**. _The user library on the Mac is hidden by default, that's why you hold down the **Option** key._ Once that window opens navigate to:
+**Audio->Plug-ins->Components**
+and drag the **K-Meter.component** file there.

 ## VST Plug-in
 The VST version can be used with any hosting program that supports the VST format, e.g. a DAW like [Reaper](http://www.reaper.fm/).
-Take the two items:
-* K-Meter.vst
-* kmeter  (a folder)
-and  move both of them to any folder that your host scans for VST plugins.
+Take the *K-Meter.vst* and move it to any folder that your host scans for VST plugins.
 The default location on a Mac _(that all hosts should scan by default)_ starts at the user library (i.e. ~/Library).
 Open a finder window.
-Hold down the Option key and click the Go menu and select Library. _The user library on the Mac is hidden by default, that's why you hold downt he option key._ Once that window opens navigate to:
+Hold down the **Option** key and click the **Go** menu and select **Library**. _The user library on the Mac is hidden by default, that's why you hold down the **Option** key._ Once that window opens navigate to:
 **Audio->Plug-ins->VST**
-and put both items in that folder.
+and drag the **K-Meter.vst** file there.

+## Example Usage
 Now start your DAW or rescan the folder.
 Here are some details on how to use the K-Meter with Reaper:
 1. Click in the **Fx** box in the master track area of Reaper.
 2. In the resulting dialog make sure _All Plugins_ is selected at the top.